 Perhaps you can’t find the paid internship of your dreams, and that’s okay!

-If you’re willing and able to taking an unpaid internship, or one with a smaller stipend, the number of available opportunities will grow tremendously.
-Instead of paying a salary, some internships will either offer food, housing or both in exchange for your work.
-For example, the following program charges a fee of $1,200, but includes housing along with support before, during, and after the internship: Teaching in Santiago with the YMCA.
+If you’re willing and able to take an unpaid internship or work exchange, the number of available opportunities will grow tremendously.
+Instead of paying a salary, some internships will either offer food, housing, or both in exchange for your work.